-(A) exchanging the information covered by such subsection for anything of value, or shall be imprisoned for not more than 5 years or fined as provided under title 18, or both.
+- (A) exchanging the information covered by such subsection for anything of value, or - (B) obtaining or giving anyone a competitive advantage in the award of a Federal agency procurement contract.

+shall be imprisoned for not more than 5 years or fined as provided under title 18, or both.